15 Democrats defect on speaker vote to oppose Pelosi

 But 15 Democrats – many of them newly elected lawmakers – didn’t cast a vote for Pelosi, with 12 of those lawmakers voting for someone other than her.
 While most cast votes for fellow House Democrats or voted “present,” a former vice president and failed gubernatorial nominee also received support.

-Here’s who defected from Pelosi and who those lawmakers voted for:
+Here’s who defected from Pelosi and whom those lawmakers voted for:

 Rep. Anthony Brindisi of New York, a new member, voted for former Vice President Joe Biden.